amblina/katacoda-scenarios/tutorial2/step1.md

-The next thing to learn how to do is to open and read the contents of files.
+We are going to learn how to do is to open and read the contents of files.
 We will be doing that in this tutorial using `less`, a **terminal pager program**.
-It is used primarily to read the contents of a file one screen (or page) at a time.

-Though you can edit text in this program, we will be concentrating on reading files with it instead.  `less` is installed on most unix and unix-like systems so is almost always available to use.
+It is used primarily to read the contents of a file one screen (or page) at a time.  `less` is installed on most unix and unix-like systems so is almost always available to use.

 Just like before, let's try and run `less` on it's own: